mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 So granularity is good.
 The good news is that SnowPlow data is very granular: at least one line of data per event.
 If we wanted (and it's perfectly legitimate to), we could feed SnowPlow data into our OLAP reporting tool without aggregating it at all.
 However, there is a cost associated with this level of granularity: it means that the data volumes are greater, and so it is likely that the reporting tool will work more slowly.
 This used to be a much more important consideration (when RAM wasn't so cheap, and before columnar databases like Infobright and SSD drives).
 However, it is still a reasonable consideration today.

 One example of an approach to aggregating SnowPlow data: we could aggregate it at the level of the user, session and event.
 (Be it a particular page load, product add to basket etc.) In this case, if we had a user who had visited a particular page 3x in one session, we would only have one line of data representing those three page views.
 (As opposed to having three in our original SnowPlow events data set.)
 This would reduce our volume of data somewhat (likely by a factor of 0.1 - 0.25), but still give us a lot of reporting flexibility.
 (We'd be able to drill down to the user and action level.)
 We would not, however, be able to perform any path analysis.
 (I.e. look at the sequence of events in a particular user session.)
 In any case, this type of analysis isn't well supported by OLAP tools like Tableau.

+#### 3.2 Ensure all dimensions information associated with each event is in every line of data

+There are a number of dimensions that are already available on every line of SnowPlow data.
+For example, the browser and operating system fields are populated in every line of SnowPlow data.

+However, there are other dimensions that are not available on every line of SnowPlow data.
+In fact, these dimensions need to be deduced by looking at user behaviour across multiple lines of data.
+To give two related examples:

+Say we are interested in bucketing users into cohorts based on the first time they performed a particular action e.g. "signup".
+Maybe we bucket users by month.
+Then the user cohort of each of our users can easily be derived using the following SQL:

+{% highlight mysql %}
+SELECT
+user_id,
+CONCAT(YEAR(MIN(dt)), "-", MONTH(MIN(dt)))
+FROM events
+WHERE
+ev_action LIKE "signup"
+GROUP BY user_id
+{% endhighlight %}

+However, to derive the cohort by user, we've had to scan all the rows of data for each of our users.
+When we feed our data into an OLAP reporting tool like Tableau, we need a column in it called "cohort", and for each event for each user, that column needs to be populated with the results from the above query.

+To take another example: say we want to bucket users again, but this time by the channel that drove them to our website in the first place.
+Again, to work this out, we need to look at the first event for each of those users, and see what drove him / her there.
+Our SQL query would look like:

+{% highlight mysql %}
+SELECT
+e.user_id,
+mkt_source AS first_referer
+FROM events_pbz e
+INNER JOIN
+( 	SELECT
+	user_id,
+	min(concat(dt," ",tm) ) as first_touch_timestamp
+	FROM `events_pbz`
+	group by user_id ) users
+ON users.user_id = e.user_id
+AND CONCAT(e.dt, " ", e.tm) = first_touch_timestamp
+{% endhighlight %}

+In our modified data set for our OLAP reporting tool, we'd want a column for this data (maybe called "first referrer") that was populated with the `first_referer` field generated by the above query.

+In both the above cases, we take data that we deduce about a dimension by scanning multiple rows of events data (in each case, about the "user" dimension), and add it into an additional column so that it is available on every row.
+This means that it is straightforward for the OLAP tool to identify events that should be aggregated together when slicing and dicing by that dimension, without having to scan multiple lines of data.

 <a name="practical"><h3>4.
 Some practical considerations related to databases and tables</h3></a>